ElektraInitiative/PermaplanT/doc/decisions/backend_mail_client.md

 ### Example use case

-A user enters a question into the contract form on the frontend.
+A user enters a question into the contact form on the frontend.
 The frontend should now send a request to the backend.
-The backend then send a request to somebody who can answer this question.
+The backend then send a mail to somebody who can answer this question.

 ## Constraints

 - Currently there doesn't seem to exist a crate to send emails without requiring a mail-server.
-  All crates I have found require a mail-server (and then we should also use username and password).
+  We should therefore also use username and password as credentials in the backend.

 ## Solutions